AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 }
 {% endhighlight %}

-It starts off by creating an empty version of the data model to, firstly, avoid the **ngModel** bindings from freaking out and giving undefined errors and, secondly, so that we can use this component not only to edit incoming data, but also serve us to create new entries of the same type.
+It starts off by newing up data model.
+Firstly, this avoids the **ngModel** bindings from freaking out and giving undefined errors and, secondly, allows this component to also create new entries of the same type.

 Then we can implement the **ngOnChanges** function.
 Note that this is best done by implementing the **OnChanges** **TypeScript** interface that **Angular2** gives us.

-Every change to our incoming **person** input will trigger this function.

-At that point we can safely make a copy of the data into the internal model of our child component.
-From this point all everything starts working as planned again.
+Every change to our incoming **person** input will now trigger this function at which point we can check if it is indeed filled and, if so, we can safely make a copy of the data into the internal model of our child component.
+Now everything starts working as planned again.

 And so we have restored calm to the town of *AngularComponent*.
 The *Monster of Undefined* has been slain.